SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 {% endhighlight %}

 When it comes to expressing coding schemes, there's just no way to cut corners so that got a little verbose.
-Writing that sort of code is no fun, fortunately it doesn't come up that often.
+Writing that sort of code is no fun, but there was no way around it.
 So now that we've got our genetic code, let's put it to work translating some codons to a protein sequence.

 {% highlight haskell %}